-Operated by a native Thai, Pranakorn offers homey Thai zi char dishes.
-One speciality here is the Moo Daeng, a handmade meatball that features in the Egg Toufu Soup With Homemade Minced Pork ($10.50).
-There’s also a Homemade Pork Cake With Century Egg ($5.80) that’s their take on a Scotch egg, as well as other classic Thai fare.
+The Thai-owned Pranakorn offers homey and affordable Thai zi char dishes.
+One speciality here is the Moo Daeng, a handmade meatball you’ll find in the Egg Toufu Soup With Homemade Minced Pork ($10.50).
+There’s also a Homemade Pork Cake With Century Egg ($5.80) that’s their unique take on a Scotch egg, as well as other classic Thai fare.

 Address: 4 Changi Village Road, #01-2086, Changi Village, Singapore 500004

 Opening hours: Tue-Sun 11:30am to 3pm, 5:30 to 9:45pm